ByrumLab/ProteoViz/README.md

 Set of R scripts for the analysis and visualization of Phosphoproteomics data sets.

-Script 1: Creates metadata that links with the MaxQuant database search results /n Script 2: Normalizes and runs limma differential expression on the protein lysate samples \n Script 3: Normalizes phosphosites to the protein expression and runs limma differential expression Script 4: Creates the input data file needed to run PTMsig analysis Script 5: Runs PTMsig/ssGSEA
+Script 1: Creates metadata that links with the MaxQuant database search results <br>
+Script 2: Normalizes and runs limma differential expression on the protein lysate samples <br>
+Script 3: Normalizes phosphosites to the protein expression and runs limma differential expression <br>
+Script 4: Creates the input data file needed to run PTMsig analysis <br>
+Script 5: Runs PTMsig/ssGSEA <br>
-Script 6: Runs EGSEA gene set enrichment analysis Script 7A-7C: Creates the interactive Shiny dashboard for visualization
+Script 6: Runs EGSEA gene set enrichment analysis <br>
+Script 7A-7C: Creates the interactive Shiny dashboard for visualization

 # References: